hermanjohn2/README-Generator/README.md

 ## Usage

-Once installation is complete, enter the following command into your CLI to start the application:
+Once installation is complete, enter the following command into your terminal to start the application:

 ```
 npm start
 ```

-- Answer all of the prompted questions in the CLI
+- Use the CLI to answer all of the prompts
-- `yourReadMe.md` will be generated and added to the application directory
+- A `README.md` will be generated and added to the `output` directory
-- Move `yourReadMe.md` into your project's directory OR click and drag onto your desktop
+- Move the newly generated `README.md` into the root of your project's directory

 ## Contributing